Vessels of Love 2024

 Acknowledgements

-The Salons would like to thank the following amazing humans and organisations, without which this project would not be possible: Marty, Andrew, Herbert at wonderfoon, James and family at the Sustainable Printing Co, Gleebooks, Eastside FM and Angela Stretch at Poetry Sydney.
-And of course, our poets: Albert, Ali, Gillian, Luke, Maggie, Paris and Richard.
+The Salons would like to thank the following amazing humans and organisations, without which this project would not be possible: Marty, Andrew, Herbert at wonderfoon, Stanley Valacos (co-composer with Angie Contini for ‘Alien Birds’, theme music for socials, online and radio broadcasts of VOL 2024), James and family at the Sustainable Printing Co, Gleebooks, Eastside FM and Angela Stretch at Poetry Sydney.
+And of course, our extraordinary poets: Albert, Ali, Gillian, Luke, Maggie, Paris and Richard.